-Saint Louis University's PA Scholars program is an exclusive opportunity for freshmen to be guaranteed a position in the Physician Assistant program upon graduation from specific Pre-PA degree programs offered by the SLU Doisy College of Health Sciences.
+Saint Louis University's PA Scholars program is an exclusive opportunity for freshmen to be guaranteed a position in SLU's physician assistant program upon graduation from specific pre-PA degree programs offered by the Doisy College of Health Sciences.

 The PA Scholars program allows students seeking careers as physician assistants to gain valuable health care credentials prior to entrance into the post-baccalaureate PA program.
 This preparatory education, in conjunction with the PA program's didactic and clinical curriculum, enriches the graduate's expertise and competence.
 In addition, it allows students the opportunity for a rewarding health care career should they elect not to continue in the graduate PA program upon completion of their bachelor's degree.

 Investigative and Medical Science